GsDevKit/ServiceVM/README.md

 ```

 In the **WAGemStoneMaintenanceTask** infrastructure, the *performTask:* message above ends up
-evaluating the block defined below.
+evaluating the block defined below:

 ```Smalltalk
 serviceVMServiceTaskQueue